Battle of Princeton: Legacy

 Part of the battlefield is now preserved in Princeton Battlefield State Park, which was designated a National Historic Landmark in 1961.
 Another section of the battlefield adjacent to the state park was embroiled in a development controversy.
 The Institute for Advanced Study, which owns the property, had planned a housing project on land where George Washington charged with his men during the battle.
 Historians, the Department of the Interior and archaeological evidence confirm the land's significance.
 Several national and local preservation organizations worked to prevent construction on the property, and the Princeton Battlefield Society had legal action pending as of summer 2016.
-On December 12, 2016, the Civil War Trust (now a division of the American Battlefield Trust) announced that through its Campaign 1776 project to preserve land at battlefields of the Revolutionary War and War of 1812, it had reached an agreement to purchase almost 15 acres of land from the Institute for Advanced Study valued at $4.1 million.
+On December 12, 2016, the American Battlefield Trust announced that through its Campaign 1776 project to preserve land at battlefields of the Revolutionary War and War of 1812, it had reached an agreement to purchase almost 15 acres of land from the Institute for Advanced Study valued at $4 million.
 This purchase would increase the size of the state park by 16%.
 Seven of the planned single family dwellings would be replaced with townhouses and a total of 16 housing units would be constructed.
 The compromise arrangement was subject to approval by the Princeton Planning Board and Delaware and Raritan Canal Commission.
 The Trust had already acquired and preserved nine other acres of the Princeton battlefield.
 On May 30, 2018, the Trust announced that it had finalized the purchase after raising almost $3.2 million from private donors, which was matched by an $837,000 grant from the National Park Service and the Mercer County Open Space Assistance Program.
 The completed purchase ended the long dispute over how and whether the battlefield land would be developed.
+As of mid-2023, the Trust and its partners had preserved more than 24 acres of the battlefield.

 The equestrian statue of George Washington at Washington Circle in Washington, D.C. depicts him at the Battle of Princeton.
 Sculptor Clark Mills said in his speech at the statue's dedication ceremony on February 22, 1860, "The incident selected for representation of this statue was at the battle of Princeton where Washington, after several ineffectual attempts to rally his troops, advanced so near the enemy's lines that his horse refused to go further, but stood and trembled while the brave rider sat undaunted with reins in hand.
 But while his noble horse is represented thus terror stricken, the dauntless hero is calm and dignified, ever believing himself the instrument in the hand of Providence to work out the great problem of liberty."